Downloading content for offline mode

 Overview

-• Information discovered during surveillance should be shared with the local branch and health authorities.
+• Information discovered during surveillance should be shared with the local branch and health authorities based on the agreed protocol.

 • When you detect people who are sick with the disease, assess how severely ill they are and whether they need to be referred to a health facility (see Action tool Referral to health facilities).